-- This project began in FY 2008. - This project was first mentioned at the National Winter Maintenance Peer Exchange in Ohio in August of 2007.
+- This project was first mentioned at the National Winter Maintenance Peer Exchange in Ohio in August of 2007.
 Other winter maintenance testing needs were also brought up in the Peer Exchange round-table discussions.
 These needs were assigned to AASHTO/SICOP at the December, 2007 meeting. - After hearing support for a national facility from Clear Roads members, Tina helped arrange a conference call between champion members from Clear Roads, AASHTO, SICOP, PNS, and Aurora to discuss possible cooperation and coordination on our "national facility" projects.
 This group decided cooperation was beneficial and began working on a draft document describing the facility. - The idea of a single facility morphed into the idea of a consortium or board of experts which can help requestors of research find appropriate facilities. - Clear Roads has committed funding.
-The group was waiting to hear back about additional funding from PNS. - A Scope of Work has been drafted. - Chris Albrecht forwarded materials concerning a testing facility database to the project team.
+The group was waiting to hear back about additional funding from PNS. - Chris Albrecht forwarded materials concerning a testing facility database to the project team.

-Approximate % Con mplete: 20 %

-Barriers/Issues: Non ne

 Recommendations: X continue as planned continue with modifications discontinue